NawarMalhis/HAM/README.md

 ```
 A results directory is created inside our data directory, and three files are added:
 1. ham-details-TS2008-TR2008.tsv: includes a list of the one-to-one residue homology between the two input files.
 2. TR2008-homology-to-TS2008.af: this is the same TR2008.af input file with three extra annotation lines added, H0, shows the ‘0’ annotations of homologous residues in TS2008.af.
-'H1' shows the '1' annotations of homologous residues, and 'H-'shows the '-'annotations of homologous residues.
+'H1' shows the '1' annotations of homologous residues, and 'H-'shows the '-' annotations of homologous residues.
 Example line:
 ```bash
 >PDB:1a3b_I
 ITYTDCTESGQDLCLCEGSDVCGKGNKCILGSNGEENQCVTGEGTPKPQSHNDGDFEEIPEEYLQ